-In Figure 3 the calculated reflectivities are reported for the (smooth) air/Silicon interface ($\rho{\rm Si} = 2.078 \cdot 10^{-6} \text{\AA}^{-2}$): below the critical value Q_c the radiation sent on the sample is totally reflected and the reflectivity R is always unitary.
+In Figure 3 the calculated reflectivities are reported for the (smooth) air/Silicon interface ($\rho{\rm Si}=2.078\cdot 10^{-6}{\rm \AA}^{-2}$): below the critical value Q_c the radiation sent on the sample is totally reflected and the reflectivity R is always unitary.
 However, the quantum-mechanical treatment based on the wave equation shows that, even in these conditions, the neutron has a non-zero probability to cross the interface and find itself in the medium with the lower refractive index: this is a typical example of the tunnel effect, very common for elementary particles.
 Above Q_c , neutrons have a progressively greater probability of crossing the interface and reflectivity values drop significantly.
-According to Equation (12), when $Q_z \gg Q_c$, reflectivities scale according to a power law of Q^{-4} , i.e. $R \simeq Q_c^4 / (16Q_z^4)$.
-Since the reflectivity values span several orders of magnitude, it is common to report R on a logarithmic scale, in order to better highlight the details of the trend as a function of Q_z .
-Figure 3 also shows what the typical range of values of Q_z probed in reflexivity experiments is, ranging from around 10^{-3} Å-1 to about 0.3 Å-1.
+When $Q_z \gg Q_c$, reflectivities scale according to a power law of Q^{-4} .
+Since the reflectivity values spans several orders of magnitude, it is common to report R on a logarithmic scale, in order to better highlight the details of the trend as a function of Q_z .
+Figure 3 also shows what is the typical range of values of Q_z that is probed in reflexivity experiments, ranging from around 10^{-3} Å-1 to about 0.3 Å-1.

-Figure 3 - Theoretical trend of reflectivity for an ideal air/Silicon interface, as a function of the zcomponent of the scattering vector, Q_z .
-An intrinsic "background" value of $5 \cdot 10^{-7}$ has been assumed to realistically simulate the curve.
+Figure 3 - Theoretical trend of reflectivity for an air/Silicon interface, as a function of the modulus of scattering vector.
+An intrinsic "background" value of $1 \cdot 10^{-6}$ has been assumed to realistically simulate the curve.

-Although theoretically the reflexivity values should vanish for large Q_z values, this in practice is not observed both because of the presence of incoherent scattering and of the instrumental noise that make the reflexivity actually approaches to a constant non null value, although very small (usually $< 10^{-6}$).
+Although theoretically the reflexivity values should vanish for large Q_z values, this in practice is not observed both because of the presence of incoherent scattering and of the instrumental noise that make the reflexivity actually approaches to a constant non null value, although very small (usually of the order of 10^{-6}).